NailClaros/Meteo_pipeline/README.md

    * AWS Lambda function triggered by EventBridge
    * Pulls hourly weather data every day (temperature, wind speed, cloud cover, etc.)

+AWS Lambda and Data Lake Integration
+The backbone of this pipeline is AWS Lambda.
+I wrote the logic in Python 3.13.5 and configured the function to automate data ingestion and processing at regular intervals.
+Deploying to Lambda revealed a number of practical challenges.
+I had to refactor and debug the code to meet the constraints of Lambda’s Linux environment.
+This included packaging dependencies correctly and handling compatibility issues using Docker, which proved invaluable in testing and simulating the deployment environment locally.
+Through this, I developed a deeper understanding of the AWS ecosystem, event-driven architectures, and the broader data engineering lifecycle, including how infrastructure and compute constraints shape production-ready solutions.

+AWS S3 serves as the data lake where all cleaned and processed weather data is stored in a structured and queryable format.
+This allowed me to simulate a real-world cloud data platform setup, integrating storage, compute, and orchestration seamlessly.

 2. **Data Processing**

    * Normalizes and reformats data into long-form structure
    * Cleans missing values and handles API edge cases

+Data Pipeline and API Integration
+The pipeline fetches live weather data from the Open-Meteo API.
+This component helped me strengthen my skills in building robust pipelines that handle data collection, transformation, and storage with reliability.
+I implemented logging, error handling, and retry mechanisms to ensure the system was stable under changing conditions.
+This reinforced my understanding of pipeline resilience and observability.

 3. **Storage**